Mahler measure and the WZ algorithm: Introduction

 \section{Introduction}

-In this paper, we will show that the Wilf-Zeilberger algorithm can be used to prove relations between Mahler measures of polynomials.
+In this paper we use the Wilf-Zeilberger algorithm to prove relations between Mahler measures of polynomials.
 The (logarithmic) Mahler measure of an $n$-variable Laurent polynomial, $P(x_1,\dots,x_n)$, is defined by

-We will primarily be interested in values of the following special function:
+We are primarily interested in the following special function:

-In particular, there are many conjectured formulas linking special values of $m(\alpha)$ to the values of $L$-series of elliptic curves evaluated at $s=2$.
-Deninger hypothesized that $m(1)$ should be a rational multiple of $L(E,2)/\pi^2$, where $E$ is a conductor $15$ elliptic curve \cite{De}.
-Boyd used numerical calculations to make the constant explicit:
+because there are many conjectural formulas relating special values of $m(\alpha)$ to values of $L$-functions attached to elliptic curves.
+Deninger hypothesized that $m(1)$ should be a rational multiple of $L(E_{15},2)/\pi^2$, where $E_{15}$ is a conductor $15$ elliptic curve \cite{De}.
+Boyd used numerical calculations to make the constant explicit \cite{Bo1}:

-He also conjectured hundreds of other formulas for $m(\alpha)$ \cite{Bo1}.
-So far, only a small fraction of his formulas have been proved.
+The second author and Zudilin proved formula \eqref{deninger formula} quite recently \cite{RZ}.
+We note that Boyd's paper contains dozens of additional formulas for $m(\alpha)$, and most of those remain open.

-In general, it is often much easier to prove identities between Mahler measures, than to prove formulas relating them to $L$-functions.
-Although \eqref{denninger formula} is unproven, Lal\'{i}n recently showed that
+It is usually much easier to prove identities between Mahler measures, than to prove formulas relating them to $L$-functions.
+One important intermediate step in the proof of \eqref{deninger formula}, is to show that

-using algebraic $K$-theory \cite{La}.
-Rodriguez-Villegas first identified the connection with algebraic $K$-theory, by demonstrating that identities such as \eqref{matilde's formula} often follow from finding relations in the $K_2$ groups of elliptic curves \cite{RV2}.
-Zagier asked whether or not the relation $6m(1)=m(5)$ could be proved with elementary calculus \cite[pg.
-56]{Zg}.
-By an elementary result of Kurokawa and Ochiai \cite{KO}, $m(1)+m(16)=2m(5)$, Zagier's problem amounts to finding an elementary proof of \eqref{matilde's formula}.
-In this paper, we will present precisely such a proof, answering Zagier's question.
-The most difficult part of the proof follows from \eqref{log(2) formula 3 generalizaion}, which we will derive using the Wilf-Zeilberger algorithm.
+Formula \eqref{matilde's formula} has been the subject of several questions and papers.
+The first proof of \eqref{matilde's formula} is due to Lal\'{i}n \cite{La}.
+She used the fact that Mahler measures can be interpreted as values of regulator maps on $K_2$ groups of elliptic curves.
+The connection to algebraic $K$-theory was outlined and exploited by Rodriguez-Villegas in \cite{RV2}.
+An equivalent version of formula \eqref{matilde's formula} appears in the paper ``Periods" of Kontsevich and Zagier \cite{KZ}.
+They asked if the relation

+can be proved with elementary calculus \cite[pg.~9]{KZ}, \cite[pg.~56]{Zg}.
+Mahler measures are examples of \textit{periods} - numbers which can be expressed as multiple integrals of algebraic functions, over domains described by algebraic equations.
+Kontsevich and Zagier conjectured that any relation between periods should be provable with only ``the rules of calculus".
+They suggested finding an elementary proof of \eqref{zagier question} as a challenge problem.
+The equivalence of \eqref{matilde's formula} and \eqref{zagier question}, follows easily from a result of Kurokawa and Ochiai \cite{KO}:

+In the first section of this paper we present an elementary proof of \eqref{matilde's formula}, answering the Kontsevich-Zagier challenge.
+The most difficult part of the proof is to establish formula \eqref{log(2) formula 3 generalizaion} below, and we accomplish this using the Wilf-Zeilberger method.